History of Steven Adams in Timeline

 In 2013, Steven Adams was selected by the Oklahoma City Thunder with the 12th overall pick in the NBA draft.

-On November 16, 2014, Steven Adams recorded a career-high six blocks in a loss to the Houston Rockets.
+On November 16, 2014, Steven Adams recorded a career-high six blocks in a game against the Houston Rockets.

-On December 25, 2014, Steven Adams recorded a season-high 16 points and a then-career-high 15 rebounds in a win over the San Antonio Spurs.
+On December 25, 2014, Steven Adams recorded a season-high 16 points and a then-career-high 15 rebounds in a win against the San Antonio Spurs.

 On January 21, 2015, Steven Adams recorded a career-high 20 rebounds in an overtime win against the Washington Wizards.